score-spec/docs/content/en/docs/get started/included/install-score-humanitec-curl-mac.md

 tar xvzf score-humanitec.tgz
 ```

-The following the expected output.
+The following is the output of the previous command.

 ```bash
 x LICENSE